Ryan Companies: Developments

-Community support

-In addition to working with communities on construction and development projects, the company contributes to communities through the Ryan Foundation.
-In addition to funding projects Ryan owners want to support, such as the Cristo Rey Jesuit High School Twin Cities/Colin Powell Youth Leadership Center and the YMCA at Kelly Hall, the Foundation provides support dollar-for-dollar for employees’ community support activities.
-Overall, the company contributes 10% of Ryan's profits to community projects nationwide.
-Employees are also encouraged to donate 5% of their work-time to volunteer efforts.
-In 2019 over 385 charitable organizations benefit from Ryan and its employees.
-During the fall annual giving campaign, Ryan and its employees donated $489,433 with an overall 2019 contribution of $858,130 from employees and Ryan matching funds.

-Safety
+Operations

 More than 5,100,000 labor-hours were worked on Ryan jobsites in 2009.
 According to the US Bureau of Labor Statistics, Ryan's lost-time injury rate is 1/10 of the industry average.
 Ryan works with the Occupational Safety and Health Administration and recently entered into a safety partnership with OSHA, Wisconsin.
 Ryan's current workers’ compensation moderation rate is .75.